The Monsupello Metodo Classico Nature is made with 90% Pinot Noir and 10%

 fermented at controlled temperatures in stainless steel tanks long

 enough to obtain the base wine which is then vinified, without added dosage (no added sugar), using the Metodo

 Classico Method (Methode Champenoise) the wine is then left on the lees

-The nose is outstanding offering up aromas of fresh baked bread and roasted nuts.
+The nose is outstanding offering up aromas of freshly baked bread and roasted nuts.

-On the palate the wine is rich and complex with soft, creamy and persistent bubbles, flavors of cassis, toasted hazelnuts, hints of wild berries bright acidity and a long teasing dry finish.
+The palate of the wine is very dry and complex with soft, creamy and persistent bubbles, its evolution leads us to hints to flavors of cassis, toasted hazelnuts, wild berries.
+Bright acidity and a long teasing dry finish.